Security Scanners That Catch Vulnerabilities Before Production

 Cons

-- -Limited to vulnerability scanning, no code quality
+- -Limited to vulnerability scanning without code quality analysis or SAST capabilities

 6. Checkmarx

-Enterprise SAST and SCA platform providing deep code analysis for finding security vulnerabilities in source code.
-Checkmarx supports dozens of programming languages and offers extensive compliance reporting for regulated industries.
+Enterprise SAST and SCA platform providing deep static code analysis for finding security vulnerabilities in source code.
+Checkmarx supports dozens of programming languages and offers extensive compliance reporting for regulated industries such as financial services and healthcare.
+The platform detects complex vulnerability patterns that simpler tools miss and provides detailed remediation guidance with code examples.

 Pros